ANSSI-FR/MLA/CRYPTO.md

     - KEM: a custom KEM ID, numbered 0x1120
 - $\textrm{Encrypt}_{AES\ 256\ GCM}$: AES-256-GCM encryption, returning the encrypted data concatened with the associated tag
 - $\textrm{Decrypt}_{AES\ 256\ GCM}$ AES-256-GCM decryption, returning the decrypted data after verifying the tag
+- $\textrm{Serialize}$ and $\textrm{Deserialize}$: respectively produce a byte string encoding the data in argument, and produce the data from the byte string in argument

 #### Process